SystemsApproach/ops/provision.rst

 bar.
 To illustrate, the bootstrapping steps needed to complete provisioning for our example POD currently includes:

-* Configuring the Management Switch to know the set of VLANs being used.
+* Configure the Management Switch to know the set of VLANs being used.

-* Configuring the Management Server so it boots from a provided USB key.
+* Configure the Management Server so it boots from a provided USB key.

-* Loading Ansible roles and playbooks needed to complete configuration onto the Management Server.
+* Load Ansible roles and playbooks needed to complete configuration onto the Management Server.

-* Configuring the Compute Servers so they boot from the Management Server (via iPXE).
+* Configure the Compute Servers so they boot from the Management Server (via iPXE).

-* Configuring the Fabric Switches so they boot from the Management Server (via Nginx).
+* Configure the Fabric Switches so they boot from the Management Server (via Nginx).

-* Configuring the eNBs (cellular base stations) so they know their IP addresses.
+* Configure the eNBs (mobile base stations) so they know their IP addresses.
 Various radio parameters can be set at this time, but they will become settable through the Management Platform once the POD is fully initialized.